jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

 	...
 	Installation was successful.

    Check the host status again.
-We find that the “Patch Current” of controller-0 has changed to “Yes”.
-Other “Patch Current” are still “No”, which is expected.
+The “Patch Current” value of controller-0 has changed to “Yes” and the other “Patch Current” values are still “No”, which is expected.

    ::